martinprause/blog/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>I am a software developer.
 I am a researcher.
 And I love what I am doing. </p>
-<p>I am combining the research on computational intelligence (aka machine learning) and economics with application development in the field of decision suport systems.
+<p>I am combining the research on computational intelligence (aka machine learning) and economics with application development in the field of decision support systems.
 Simply because I believe algorithms are, on average, better decision-makers than humans.
 </p>
 <p>I speak over six different languages including German, English, Java, JavaScript, Python, C++, R. Also including some old ones such as PowerBuilder and Pascal.
 I am a great fan of crime movies
 <a href="https://www.daserste.de/unterhaltung/krimi/tatort/index.html/">(Tatort)</a> and crime books
-<a href="https://simonbeckett.com/">(Simon Beckett)</a> and try to sepnd any penny on books.
+<a href="https://simonbeckett.com/">(Simon Beckett)</a> and try to spend any penny on books.